edkashinsky/reaper-reableton-scripts/README.md

 ![Preview](/Assets/images/delete_selected_items_with_color_of_item_under_mouse_position.gif)
 This script deletes selected items with the same color of item under mouse position

-#### ek_Edge silence cropper

-This script helps to remove silence at the start and at the end of selected items by individual thresholds, pads and fades.

-Also it provides UI for configuration

 #### ek_Pin selected items at markers started from

 ![Preview](/Assets/images/pin_items_to_markers_preview.gif)